 The pub history site was created by Kevan Wilding & Stephen Harris (from Ian Hunters original Essex pubs site).
 The pub history site now covers all of Essex, London, Kent, Hertfordshire, Cambridgeshire, Middlesex, Suffolk, Berkshire, Buckinghamshire, Sussex, Oxfordshire, Gloucestershire, Hampshire, Devon, Somerset and parts of Lincoln and Leicester - not bad, ey?
-The sister site is moving north, and now includes most of Manchester, and much more - there will be many additions in 2014.
+The sister site is moving north, south, east anwd west.
+There will be many additions in 2014.

 The (deadpubs) pub history and historical street directory is a listing of open & closed